SkygearIO/skygear-doc/content/ios/getting-started.md

 pod 'SKYKit'
 ```

-Cocoapods 0.36 and above introduces the `use_frameworks!` instruction, so the Objective-C bridging header is no longer needed.
+CocoaPods 0.36 and above introduces the `use_frameworks!` instruction, so the Objective-C bridging header is no longer needed.

 2. Run `pod install` in your terminal.
 3. You would see that an Xcode Workspace file is created.
 Open the file and go to the project.